 Your Personal Injury Attorney in Atlanta

-If you were in an accident that was cause, at least in part, by the negligent maintenance of the roads on which you were traveling, contact us.
+If you were in an accident that was caused, at least in part, by the negligent maintenance of the roads on which you were traveling, contact us.

 One of our qualified personal injury attorneys serving Atlanta will give you an assessment of your case and help you understand what your options are.

 Bryce is considered a highly esteemed trial lawyer and a passionate client advocate amongst his peers in the Atlanta legal community.
 Never afraid to go the extra mile for his clients, Bryce Angell works tirelessly to ensure that each client’s personal injury case gets the attention that it deserves.